GustavoCaso/n2o/README.md

 To install the binary, you could:
 - Use homebrew `brew install n2o`
-- Download the `n2o` tool from the releases page.
+- Download the `n2o` artifact from the [releases page](https://github.com/GustavoCaso/n2o/releases).

 ## Usage